-higher humidity by filling a hide with moss that is kept damp by spraying with clean water.

-Substrate

-Substrate is the name for the floor covering in your vivarium.
-It is important as it permits natural behaviours.
 You need to use a thick layer of substrate - about 4 inches - as blue-tongue skinks like to burrow.
-This will not only provide physical enrichment, but will also reduce stress and help them to self-regulate humidity.
-You can use an organic natural soil or soil/sand mix as substrate.
+You can use a mixture of coco bark and coconut coir and could add some sand for the Australian species.
+Always use reptile-safe sand such as clean children's play sand rather than builders' sand, which has sharp edges.

 Do not use unnatural or indigestible substrates such as 'calci-sand', beech chips, corn cob granules or crushed walnut shells.
 They are dangerous because they can clog the digestive tract and cause a blockage in a condition called 'impaction'.
-For permanent housing, we recommend that owners provide a naturalistic environment and also consider a bioactive system.
-Keepers can research how to do this using expert books on the topic, or specialist keeper member groups online.